Marshallese Voices: Culture, History & Community

-Marshallese Voices is a community awareness platform dedicated to sharing the culture, history, and stories of the Marshallese people (Ri-Majol).
-Based in Springdale, Northwest Arkansas — home to the largest Marshallese community in the continental United States.
+Marshallese Voices is a community platform dedicated to celebrating the culture, history, and contributions of the Marshallese people (Ri-Majol).
+Based in Springdale, Northwest Arkansas, home to the largest Marshallese community in the continental United States.

 Our Mission